Islandora-Collaboration-Group/ISLE/docs/install/install-production-migrate.md

     * Resource Index - The Resource Index is the Fedora module that provides the infrastructure for indexing relationships among objects and their components.
     * SQL database - `fedora3` contains information vital for the Drupal site to connect to Fedora correctly.

+* **Solr index**
-* **Solr index** - Solr an open source enterprise search platform works in conjunction with the Islandora Solr module to provide a way to configure the Islandora search functions, the search results display, and the display of metadata on object pages.
+    * Solr is an open source enterprise search platform that works in conjunction with the Islandora Solr module to provide a way to configure the Islandora search functions, the search results display, and the display of metadata on object pages.
 The index serves as a list of those objects for fast searching across large collections.

 You can use the command-line interactive utility `fedora-rebuild.sh` on the `fedora` container to rebuild all indices when the Fedora (not Tomcat) server is offline.

 Depending on the size of your repository, this entire process may take minutes (thousands of objects) or hours (millions of objects) to complete.

-### Reindex Fedora RI & Fedora SQL Database (2/3)
+### Reindex Fedora RI & Fedora SQL Database (part 1 of 2)

 Since this command can take minutes or hours depending on the size of your repository, As such, it is recommended starting a screen session prior to running the following commands.
 Learn more about [screen here](https://www.tecmint.com/screen-command-examples-to-manage-linux-terminals/)